google/coroutine-stacks/README.md

 The plugin is published in [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/23117-coroutine-stacks/), so you can install it from the `Plugins` menu in the IDE.

 ## How to use the plugin
 Once you start the debugger click on the `Coroutine Stacks` label in the bottom right corner of the IDE.
+If you use the new UI you should click on the icon with four circles froming a square.
 After that you will see a panel with coroutine stack traces.
 On the top of it you will find a couple of useful buttons:
 1. Add library frames filter
 2. Capture a coroutine dump
 3. Add coroutine creation stack traces to the panel